 episodic—comes and goes.

-ergot derivative drugs-drugs that bind to the neurotransmitter serotonin and help to decrease the transmission of pain messages along nerve fibers.
+ergot derivative drugs—drugs that bind to the neurotransmitter receptor for serotonin and help to decrease the transmission of pain messages along nerve fibers.

 hemicrania continua—one-sided headaches that are chronic or continuous and respond to indomethacin treatment.

 hemiplegic migraine—a type of migraine causing temporary paralysis on one side of the body.